Troubleshooting Guide

 Solution 1 (Use CPU):

-First test without any GPU involved to check if this is the cause of the problem.
-Set both GPU settings to CPU in PLAYDECK.
+First, please test without any GPU involved to check if this is the cause of the problem.
+Set the CPU of the Channel to CPU in PLAYDECK.

 Solution 2 (Check other GPUs):